zachammoud00/network-labs/implementing-vlans/trunk-port-configuration/basic-trunking.md

    switchport trunk native vlan 100 exit

-5. Confirm the port is a trunking port afer configuration, you can see the interface details from priveleged executive mode.
+5. Confirm the port is a trunking port after configuration, you can see the interface details from priveleged EXEC mode.

    show interfaces trunk